aryanmangla23/08-02-2022/README.md

 hmm, I am so confused what are some people's thought process.
 BABY I WONDER WHY WE DONT GET ALONG IT DRIVES ME CRAZY, I CANT DENY.
 I LOVE WHEN WE MAKE UP.
 IT FEELS AMAZING WHY DONT WE TRY.
 IK YOU LOVE ME WHEN YOU SAY THAT YOU HATE ME I WONDER WHY YOU HATE ME I WONDER WHY.
 This song makes me think about things I don't want to. sak fd, afasfl,as fsafmfafkfa;fmf;asfa;fmamf; k.
 I think a lot from this song, cuz I WONDER WHY. k now after spamming this song Ik why it makes me mad/sad fuck k. "slamming doors".
 I am relating cuz life is funny. k identified it, but not gonna say why 😊

+25/21 - EP 7- Kyle gives good reccs

+"Trust begins with expectation".
+This story is so sweet so far and funny.
+Happiness is the clear theme so far.
+Something I don't value ..., however it changed my outlook in life.
+Just need to practice being more cheerful or look for the positives.
+Back Yi-Jin is the real life version of not giving a fuck and giving a fuck to correct values.
+Hmm.
+His mood is immedietely uplifted when with Na Hee-Do.
+The things he gives a fuck for negatively, all disappear in one glance.
+His metric with her is happiness, while without is to get a stable job so far.